braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/data_warehouses/snowflake.md

 ### Breaking vs Non-Breaking Changes
 #### Non-Breaking Changes
-Non-breaking changes can happen at any time, and generally provide additional functionality.
+Non-breaking changes can happen at any time and generally provide additional functionality.<br>
+Examples of non-breaking changes:
+- Adding a new table or view
+- Adding a column to an existing table or view

 {% alert important %}
-Note that because new columns are considered non-breaking, Braze strongly recommends not using 'SELECT *' queries, but rather explicitly listing the columns of interest in each query.
+Note that because new columns are considered non-breaking, Braze strongly recommends not using `SELECT *` queries, but rather explicitly listing the columns of interest in each query.
 Alternately, customers might want to create views that explicitly name columns, and then query those views instead of the tables directly.
 {% endalert %}
-Examples of non-breaking changes:
-- Adding a new table or view
-- Adding a column to an existing table or view

 #### Breaking Changes
-Breaking changes will be preceeded by an announcement and a migration period when possible.
+Breaking changes will be preceded by an announcement and a migration period when possible.
 Examples of breaking changes include:
 - Removing a table or view
 - Removing a column from an existing table or view
 - Changing the type or nullability of an existing column